Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Algorithm Design and Regret Analysis without Simulator

 In this section, we illustrate some algorithm-agnostic theoretical results connecting the Discretized Environment and the Original Environment.
 These results will inspire the design of an efficient algorithm which will be introduced in Section \ref{sec:VIGU-UCB}.
 To begin with, we propose an additional Lipschitz assumption on the reward distribution, which is a standard assumption in the stochastic control literature \citep{pham2009continuous}. \begin{assumption}[Regularity Assumption on the Reward Distribution] We assume that for each $(s,a)\in \mathcal{S}\times \mathcal{A}$ and $h \in[H]$, the reward distribution $R_h(\cdot|s,a)\in \mathcal{P}([0,1])$ has a probability density function $f_h^R(\cdot|s,a)$ such that $R_h(\mathcal{B}|s,a) = \int_{\mathcal{B}}f_h^R(r|s,a){\rm d} r$ for any Borel set $\mathcal{B}\subseteq[0,1]$.
 In addition, assume that for each $(s,a)\in \mathcal{S}\times \mathcal{A}$ and $h\in[H]$, $f_h^R(\cdot|s,a)$ is $\lambda$-Lipschitz and upper-bounded by some constant $\eta\in\mathbb{R}$.
 That is, for any $h\in[H]$ and for any $(s,a)\in\calS\times\calA$,

-\end{assumption} Next, we introduce the locally Lipschitz property in Lemma \ref{lemma_near_lipschitz}, and then derive a key inequality to convert the regret under the Discretization Environment to the regret under the Original Environment in Lemma \ref{lemma_regret_conversion}. \begin{lemma}[Locally Lipschitz Property of the Q Function of a Markovian Policy] Under Assumption \ref{assumption_lipschitz_continuous_bounded}, given any Markovian policy $\pi\in\Pi$, we have the corresponding Q function satisfying for any $(s,a)\in\calS\times\calA$, for any $y,y'\in\calY$ with $|y-y'|\leq 1$,
+\end{assumption} Next, we introduce the local Lipschitz property in Lemma \ref{lemma_near_lipschitz}, and then derive a key inequality to convert the regret under the Discretization Environment to the regret under the Original Environment in Lemma \ref{lemma_regret_conversion}. \begin{lemma}[Local Lipschitz Property of the Q Function of a Markovian Policy] Under Assumption \ref{assumption_lipschitz_continuous_bounded}, given any Markovian policy $\pi\in\Pi$, we have the corresponding Q function satisfying for any $(s,a)\in\calS\times\calA$, for any $y,y'\in\calY$ with $|y-y'|\leq 1$,

 \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma_near_lipschitz}] For any $h\in [H]$, $(s,a)\in\calS\times\calA$, for any $y,y'\in\calY$ with $|y-y'|\leq 1$, without loss of generality assume $y\leq y'$.
 We have